facebook/react/docs/docs/ajax.md

 ## State

-We are chaning the view by clicking each button, so we need [state](./state-and-lifecycle.html).
+We want to change the view by clicking each button, so we need [state](./state-and-lifecycle.html).
 We'll initialize our state as an empty list at the beginning, and after fetching the data from API, we'll set it to the new list.
 So in our constructor we'll have: